Pediatric Care

 Diaper rash is a red, inflamed, or tender sore on the buttocks.
 Many newborns develop diaper rash from wearing a wet diaper for too long, having diarrhea, or taking antibiotics.

-To learn more tips and recommendations for newborn care, call MD² or schedule an appointment online today.
+To learn more about pediatric care, call Dillman Clinic and Lab or schedule an appointment online today.

 HOURS